ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Concepts - Visual Parent in Qt Quick.rst

 rectangle and beneath any of the blue rectangle's children.

-Stacking order can be influenced with the
-`Item::z </sdk/apps/qml/QtQuick/Item#z-prop>`__ property.
-Z values below
-0 will stack below the parent, and if z values are assigned then siblings will stack in z-order (with creation order used to break ties).
+Stacking order can be influenced with the :ref:`Item::z <sdk_qtquick_item#z-prop>` property.
+Z values below 0 will stack below the parent, and if z values are assigned then siblings will stack in z-order (with creation order used to break ties).
 Z values only affect stacking compared to siblings and the parent item.
 If you have an item who is obscured by a subtree rooted above its parent item, no z value on that item will increase its stacking order to stack above that subtree.
 To stack that item above the other subtree you'll have to alter z values farther up in the hierarchy, or re-arrange the visual item hierarchy.

 .. code:: qml